 In home devices are becoming more prevalent and will continue to rise.

 In home devices are no longer strictly geared towards entertainment, however.
-The ability to streamline everyday activities such as controlling the lights, locking the doors, and changing the temperature in our homes from our devices is now possible through IoT.
+The ability to streamline everyday activities such as controlling the lights, locking the doors, and changing the temperature in our homes from our devices is now possible through IoT technology.

 Lowes provides these smart home capabilities and more through their device, Iris.
 Iris can alert you when your children get home from school, tell you when remote elderly family members wake up and eat breakfast, and even trigger a fan to turn on when your cat uses the litterbox.